Updated: Apr 19

 But is Decoupling really benefit you?

-In simple, you might not be benefiting from the buying of the second property after decoupling.
-The reason being that there are too many areas to look into it.
+In simple, you might not be benefiting from buying the second property after decoupling.
+The reason is that there are too many areas to look into it.
 Do not dive into the process because you heard from someone that this allows you to avoid ABSD when purchasing a second property.

 Let me share some of the possible scenarios.